Desirable Effort Fairness and Optimality Trade-offs in Strategic Learning: Model

 \subsection{Agents}

-In our model, we assume that the agents do \emph{not} have full information about the scoring rule $\bw$.
-Instead, they engage in \emph{peer learning} as modeled in \citep{chara_icml}; each agent sees their features $\bx_{g,i}$ (chosen by nature) and policy outcomes, $\hat{y}_{g,i}= \bx_{g,i}^\top \bw$, of $N_g$ random (nonstrategic) agents from her own group $g$ and does empirical risk minimization (ERM) to get $\mathbf{w}_{\mathtt{EST}}$, the estimated policy.
-This model captures agents that are risk-averse, fully rational, and have no other information about $\bw$ except the peer dataset.
-Formally, $\bw_{\mathtt{EST}}(g)$ is the solution to the following:
+We assume that the agents do \emph{not} have full information about the scoring rule $\bw$.
+Instead, they engage in \emph{peer learning} as modeled in \citep{chara_icml}; each agent sees features $\bx_{g,i}$ and policy outcomes, $\hat{y}_{g,i}= \bx_{g,i}^\top \bw$, of $N_g$ random (nonstrategic) agents from her own group $g$ and does empirical risk minimization (ERM) to get $\mathbf{w}_{\mathtt{EST}}$, the estimated policy. $\bw_{\mathtt{EST}}(g)$ is the solution to the following:

+Intuitively, each agent does a standard linear (ordinary least-squares, OLS) fit on past agents' data to estimate what policy the learner uses.
+Because OLS guarantees unbiasedness and asymptotic normality, this is a \emph{rational} estimation of $\mathbf{w}$ assuming data spans the space.
+However, as OLS may not have a unique solution, tie-breaking is necessary.
+The norm minimization tie-breaking implies that agents are \emph{risk-averse}.
+When agents are uncertain, they guess the $\mathbf{w}$ that induces smaller feature changes, just in case.
+Also, note that $N_g$ does not appear in the solution because agents peer-learn from $\hat{y}_{g,i}$, a \emph{non-noisy} outcome.
+We make this simplification to focus on the learner's fairness implications due to core group features, e.g., cost asymmetry, rather than limited peer learning sample size.
+Were there mean-0 outcome noise, agents' estimates, $\bw_{\mathtt{EST}}(g)$ would converge to those of the above equation as $N_g \rightarrow \infty$.